rhabramov/AI-language-tutor/README.md

 - They follow steps 1-6 above
 - Works on Windows/Mac (Ollama + Node.js)
 - No accounts needed except DeepL free key

+## 🤝 Contributing

+Contributions, ideas, and feedback are welcome.

+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request

+---

+## 📄 License

+This project is licensed under the **MIT License**.

+---